Level-Up Your CS Teaching

 UTeach CS provides free micro-credentials for K-12 educators interested in computer science.
 These job-embedded micro-credentials allow educators to highlight the competency-based skills they've developed on a variety of research-backed topics.

-You can select a topic that’s new to you, level up on a skill, or demonstrate your expertise on a variety of skills, such as equitable recruitment, pair programming, rubber duck debugging, and more!
+You can select a topic that’s new to you, level up on a skill, or demonstrate your expertise on a variety of skills, such as recruitment, pair programming, rubber duck debugging, and more!